-The second Patankar-Spalding contribution to CFD, of 1973, namely the SIMPLE algorithm, was also first applied to three-dimensional parabolic flows in the first instance.
+A later Patankar-Spalding contribution to CFD, of 1973, namely the SIMPLE algorithm, was also applied to three-dimensional parabolic flows in the first instance.

 These conditions often prevail in boundary layers, shear layers, jets, wakes, pipes and other conduits, when the Reynolds and Peclet numbers, based upon the cross-stream dimension, are large.